bomonike/bomonike.github.io/aws-bedrock.md

 ## Why?

-We use Amazon Bedrock because foundation models (LLMs) are so large (and getting larger) that they need to live in the <strong>cloud</strong> - within Bedrock, where one can quickly switch among many models (without downloading).
+We use Amazon Bedrock because foundation models being offered are getting so large (and getting larger) that they need to live in the <strong>cloud</strong> - within Bedrock, where one can quickly switch among many models (without downloading).

+BTW LLMs (Large Language Models) deal with text.
+Visual models deal with other modalities such images and videos.

 Cloud billing is how providers monitize (make money from) the billions it took in salaries and data centers needed to create the models.